The-Mycelium-Network/project-template/CONTRIBUTOR_ROLES.md

 - Have two factor authentication enabled for their GitHub account.
 - Have enabled [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

-Organization members are nominated using the relevant [issue template](https://github.com/The-Mycelium-Network/community/issues/new/choose) on the Mycelium Network community repository.
+#### Process for nominating an Organization Member

+- The nominator will open a pull request using the appropriate [template](https://github.com/mdn/mdn-community/roles/) against the [MDN Web Docs community repository](https://github.com/mdn/mdn-community/).
+- The nominee will add a comment to the pull request agreeing to all responsibilities of becoming an Organization Member.
+- To be accepted, the pull request needs three approvals.
+This can be any combination of Organization Members, Invited Experts, or Maintainers.
+- Once the pull request is approved, the new Organization Member is added to the [organizations-members team](https://github.com/orgs/mdn/teams/organizations-members).

 An Organization Member must meet these requirements and has the responsibilities of a Contributor, plus:

 ### Organization member responsibilities

-- Continues to contribute regularly, as demonstrated by having at least 24 contributions a year, as indicated by the [insights](https://github.com/orgs/The-Mycelium-Network/projects/5/insights) shown on the Mycelium Network project board.
+- Continues to contribute regularly, as demonstrated by having at least 24 contributions a year, as indicated by the [insights](https://github.com/orgs/mdn/projects/15/insights) shown on the MDN Motherboard project board.

 ### Organization member privileges

 - May be assigned issues and reviews.
-- Will be added to the [review team](https://github.com/orgs/The-Mycelium-Network/teams/tmn-review-team).
+- Will be added to the [organizations-members team](https://github.com/orgs/mdn/teams/organizations-members).
-- Can recommend other contributors to become Organization Members.
+- Can recommend other contributors to become Orginization Members.

 ## Invited experts